awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job.md

 + You can specify our input data using an automatic data setup in the console, or an input manifest file in either the console or when using `CreateLabelingJob` API\.
 For automated data setup, see [Automated Data Setup](sms-console-create-manifest-file.md)\.
 To learn how to create an input manifest file, see [Use an Input Manifest File](sms-input-data-input-manifest.md)\.
 + Review labeling job input data quotas: [Input Data Quotas](input-data-limits.md)\.

 After you have chosen your task type, use the topics on this page to learn how to create a labeling job\.

 If you are a new Ground Truth user, we recommend that you start by walking through the demo in [Getting started](sms-getting-started.md)\.

 **Important**
-Starting February 10th, 2021, Ground Truth will require all S3 buckets that contain labeling job input image data have a CORS policy attached\.
-To learn more about this change, see [CORS Permission Requirement](sms-cors-update.md)\.
+Ground Truth requires all S3 buckets that contain labeling job input image data to have a CORS policy attached\.
+To learn more, see [CORS Permission Requirement](sms-cors-update.md)\.

 **Topics**
 + [Built\-in Task Types](sms-task-types.md)